 Instrumentation provides monitoring and control instruments for marine, environmental, industrial and other applications, as well as electronic test and measurement equipment.
 Its main product lines are Environmental Instrumentation, Marine Instrumentation, and Test and Measurement Instrumentation.

 The Aerospace and Defense Electronics segment makes electronic components and subsystems and communications products including defense electronics, harsh environment interconnects, data acquisition and communications equipment for aircraft, and components and subsystems for wireless and satellite communications and general aviation batteries.

 Engineered Systems offers systems engineering and integration and advanced technology development as well as complex manufacturing equipment for defense, space, environmental, and energy applications.

-California-based Teledyne operates through more than 65 principal facilities across 18 states and international locations in Belgium, Canada, France, the UK, The Netherlands, and Denmark.
+California-based Teledyne operates through some 70 principal facilities across over 15 states and international locations in Belgium, Canada, France, the UK, The Netherlands, and Denmark.

 Sales and Marketing

-Other customers include airlines, medical imaging equipment makers, pharmaceutical firms, electronics design and development, oceanographic research and deepwater oil and gas exploration and production companies.
-The company sells its products through an internal sales force, distributors, and commissioned sales representatives.
+Other customers include aerospace and defense, factory automation, medical imaging equipment makers, pharmaceutical firms, electronics design and development, oceanographic research and deepwater oil and gas exploration and production companies.
+The company sells its products through an internal sales force, third-party distributors, and third-party commissioned sales representatives.
 Products are also advertised in trade journals and by means of various websites.